Road Reseal Program 2017/18

 - Sealing cracks in the existing surface to protect the pavement beneath from moisture

 - Preventing the existing surface from further oxidisation (UV degradation)

 - Maintains the surface to a good condition

-About $2M will be spent resealing 33km of road from Lake Albert to Glenfield, Tolland to Kooringal and many more in between.
+A total of $1.5M will be spent resealing 30km of road from Lake Albert to Glenfield, Tolland to Kooringal and many more in between.
 About 10 rural roads are also included in the 2017/18 program.

 The following dates and steets have been scheduled for the 2017/18 program:

 *NOTE: Changed traffic conditions will apply during the works.

 |15 January||Evangelist Avenue, Clare Avenue, Angela Road and Blackbutt Road (Lake Albert)|

 |16 January||Silverwood Road, Redwood Road, Birch Road and Sycamore Road (Lake Albert)|